annavyb/GEM_part2/02_Matlab_code/01_Pre-processing/READ_ME.txt

 ——

-This data was retrieved from the EPI format.
+This data was retrieved from the EGI format.
 However I use eeglab functions to visualize the topographies of the GFT functions and the EEG maps.

-The order of the electrodes differ in the EPI format (xyz file) and when this .xyz file is read by the reallocs function of the EEG lab
+The order of the electrodes differ in the EGI format (xyz file) and when this .xyz file is read by the reallocs function of the EEG lab

 Therefore I need to find the mapping from the .xyz to the .locs format, to make sure that the EEG signal corresponds to the correct location in space